raphaelcohn/discographer/README.md

 * `fixed`, files that are checked into source control and applied without changes
 * `generated`, a folder (which should contain a `.gitignore` if using Git), in which generated files can be placed

-File generation could be a process before `supermin-wrapper` is invoked, or using generator-scriptlets (see below).
+File generation could be a process before `discographer` is invoked, or using generator-scriptlets (see below).

 Please note that most source control systems do not preserve file owners or users or permissions, apart from execute.
 Please also note that files are installed as-is from root-overlays.
 That means symlinks will not be substituted (but kept as is; consequently, it is recommended that they be relative), and the behaviour of hard links is undefined.

 ### Generator Scriptlets

-Generator scriptlets are sniplets of bash code that supermin-wrapper sources for each machine or machine-group and executes.
+Generator scriptlets are sniplets of bash code that discographer sources for each machine or machine-group and executes.
 They can be used to create hostname files, hosts, install SSH private keys, etc. They execute before the root overlays are applied.
 Conventionally, the output of the sniplets should be placed into the root-overlay `${configPath}/${machineGroupName}/machines/${machineName}/root-overlays/generated`, but this isn't required; any folder in `${configPath}/${machineGroupName}/machines/${machineName}/root-overlays` will do.

 Generator scriptlets are run in the order they appear to bash globbing in the folder `${configPath}/${machineGroupName}/machines/${machineName}/generator-scriptlets`.
 They may be either files or symlinks (conventionally, to files in `${configPath}/templates/machines/generator-scriptlets`, but one can just symlink `${configPath}/templates/machines/generator-scriptlets` to `${configPath}/${machineGroupName}/machines/${machineName}/generator-scriptlets` and run all supplied).